What are the symptoms and treatments for isthmic spondylolisthesis?

 Isthmic spondylolisthesis is a condition in which a vertebra in the spine slips forward and over top of the vertebra below it.
-While many forms of spondylolisthesis occur due to a damaged disc no longer able to support the vertebra above it, isthmic spondylolisthesis develops due to a stress fracture in a small bone (pars interarticularis) that connects the joints to the vertebra.
+While many forms of spondylolisthesis occur due to a damaged disc no longer being able to support the vertebra above it, isthmic spondylolisthesis develops due to a stress fracture in a small bone that connects the joints to the vertebra.

 Symptoms of isthmic spondylolisthesis

-The most common symptom of the condition is pain in the lower back, but other symptoms include pain in the buttocks, tightness in the hamstrings and a rigid, stiffened walk.
+Isthmic spondylolisthesis often develops in the lumbar spine (lower back), which can cause the symptoms to mimic that of sciatica.
+The most common symptom of the condition is pain in the lower back, but other symptoms include pain in the buttocks, tightness in the hamstrings and a stiffened walk.
 In severe cases of spondylolisthesis, patients may appear to have a shortened torso, protruding abdomen and exceedingly curved lower back.

 Treatment for isthmic spondylolisthesis

-Our minimally invasive stabilization surgery can realign the vertebrae of the spine by inserting bone graft from the patient’s own body — often taken from the pelvis.
+Our minimally invasive stabilization surgery can realign the vertebrae of the spine by inserting bone graft from the patient’s own body, often taken from the pelvis.
 This allows the spine to regain the proper alignment and mobility, as well as relieve pressure from any pinched nerves near the spinal column.
-For more information about the benefits of minimally invasive spine surgery, contact Laser Spine Institute today.
+For more information about the benefits of minimally invasive spine surgery, contact us today.

-Our spine care experts can review your MRI report or CT scan and determine if you’re a candidate for one of our minimally invasive procedures.
+Our dedicated team can review your MRI report or CT scan for free* and determine if you’re a candidate for one of our isthmic spondylolisthesis procedures.